teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/pi_setup_instruction.md

 ## Team Sentio — WRO Future Engineers 2026

-This document describes how to prepare the Raspberry Pi, install the required software, connect and verify the sensors, confirm the competition GPIO configuration, configure the GPIO18 push-button launcher, and run the Team Sentio Open and Obstacle Challenge programs.
+This document describes how to prepare a Raspberry Pi 5, install the required software, configure the cameras and MPU6050, verify the motor and steering system, clone the Team Sentio repository, and run the competition software used by **Starlight**.

+**Team:** Deyaan Agrawal, Darsh Zaveri, Aarav Jalan
+**Robot:** Starlight
+**Competition:** World Robot Olympiad 2026 — Future Engineers
+**Institution / Training Environment:** Robofun Lab (RFL), India

-The purpose of this guide is reproducibility: another person should be able to prepare a compatible Raspberry Pi environment and reproduce the final physically tested Team Sentio competition software setup.
+The purpose of this guide is **reproducibility**.

+A technically competent user should be able to start with a compatible Raspberry Pi 5, reproduce the software environment, connect the documented hardware, verify the required subsystems and understand how the final competition software is launched.

+The Open Challenge, Obstacle Challenge and Parking behaviours have been physically tested on Starlight and are working.

+> [!IMPORTANT]
+> The exact source running on the physically tested robot remains the authoritative competition version.
+>
+> Before the repository is permanently frozen, the Raspberry Pi source, GitHub source and documentation should be confirmed to be identical.

 ---

-## 1. Competition Computing Platform
+# 1. Competition Computing Platform

-The final Team Sentio V3 robot uses:
+The final Starlight computing and sensing system uses:

 - Raspberry Pi 5, 4 GB
 - Raspberry Pi OS